Adhesions are frond-like filaments which form in the knee in response to inflammation and/or prolonged immobilisation of the knee.

 Adhesions tend to form in the suprapatellar pouch above the kneecap, in the envelope-like bursae below the kneecap and in the soft-tissue gutters around the sides and back of the joint.

-Adhesions limit range of motion
+How do adhesions limit range of motion?

 Initially they are easily broken with therapeutic knee movement - such as patellar mobilisations and manipulation under anaesthesia - but later the adhesion tissue matures into scar-bands and these thicken and make the knee stiff.
 When the knee is stiffened by adhesions the condition is called arthrofibrosis.